maxtsimon/webDev/README.md

 3. Submit to Alejandro a screenshot of the webpage with the following conditions:

-    - The web app displays six metrics
+   - The web app displays six metrics: Location, Temperature, Description, Feels Like, Humidity, Wind Speed
-          1. Location
-          2. Temperature
-          3. Description
-          4. Feels Like
-          5. Humidity
-          6. Wind Speed

    - The screenshot contains weather information for any location other than Miami
    - All numbers displayed by the web app are whole numbers (no decimal points)